 Six Continents: one bike

-I’ve been around the world before, but much of the distance was traveled in an airplane, bus, or train.
-Cities and people go whizzing by at hundreds of miles per hour and you’re isolated from the environment.
-A motorcycle will give me the freedom to travel to more places, see more things, and experience the climate in a tangible way.
+I’ve been around the world before, but I traveled much of the distance in an airplane, bus, or train.
+Cities and people go whizzing by at hundreds of miles per hour, and you’re isolated from the environment.
+A motorcycle gives me the freedom to travel to more places, see more things, and experience the climate in a tangible way.